Braves vs. Rockies Player Props Betting Odds

 McMahon Stats

-- McMahon hopes to build on an eight-game hitting streak in this matchup.
-In his last 10 games he is hitting .342 with four doubles, a triple, a home run, six walks and four RBI.
+- McMahon hopes to build on a nine-game hitting streak in this matchup.
+In his last 10 games he is hitting .324 with two doubles, a triple, a home run, six walks and three RBI.

 McMahon Recent Games